alex-karpenko/psql-query-exporter/README.md

         queries:  # list of queries to run against this particular instance/db, mandatory
           - query: "" # query string, mandatory
+            description: "" # Metric's description, it will be presented in HELP part of the metric's output
+                            # If metric has multi_suffixes (see below) than suffix will be added to the description after semicolon
+                            # Default is metric's name
             metric_name: "" # name that will be joined with the metric_prefix and underscore, mandatory
                             # if metric_prefix is empty, metric_name is used to form final name of the metric
             scrape_interval: 30m  # the same as above, applied to this query, optional